 That might be why you choose to opt into your bank's overdraft protection service, because you just never know when you might need a little help covering your costs.
 But here's the rub: The overdraft fees you pay to protect your bank account might be doing you more harm than good.

-Americans paid $15 billion in overdraft fees last year, according to a recent report from the Consumer Financial Protection Bureau (CFPB).
+Americans paid $15 billion in overdraft fees last year, according to a report from the Consumer Financial Protection Bureau (CFPB).
 The average amount people overdraft when using their debit cards is only $24, which they usually pay back within three days — but the typical overdraft fee is $34.

 So get this: Paying $34 to borrow $24 for three days is tantamount to taking out a loan with a 17,000% annual percentage rate, according to the CFPB.